Trekking Oldonyo Lengai during Safari

 Day 8: depature day

-After saying bye to our team in operation then you need a Private departure transfer which is included from moshi to Kilimanjaro International Airport (JRO) for your flight.
+After saying goodbye to our team in operation, you’ll need a private departure transfer which is included from Moshi to Kilimanjaro International Airport (JRO) for your flight.

 INCLUDED IN THE PRICE: